timlrx/timlrx.com/data/blog/2021-09-10-a-human-centric-approach-to-fairness-in-ai.md

 If that is the case, it would be better to name these measures as "equivalence metrics" rather than "fairness metrics" as they do not map to an ethical sense of fairness.
 We can ask whether the number of males and females recommended by our AI model is the same or if the estimated false positive or false negative rates are equivalent, but not whether the model is actually _fair_.
 Fairness requires situating the equivalence metric in the context that it is being applied, understanding historical or structural factors that could possible explain the differences and a value judgement based on some ethical reasoning.

 Another benefit of using the term equivalence rather than fairness is that many of these measures are simply incompatible.
-Degenerate solutions notwithstanding, mathematically, as formulated in a classification problem, one cannot have equivalence across classes in the number of predicted positives as well as equivalence in the false positive or false negative rates.^[See <span className="citation">Barocas, Hardt and Narayanan <a href="#ref-barocas-hardt-narayanan" role="doc-biblioref">2019</a></span> for a proof of independence versus separation.]
+Degenerate solutions notwithstanding, mathematically, as formulated in a classification problem, one cannot have equivalence across classes in the number of predicted positives as well as equivalence in the false positive or false negative rates.^[See @barocas-hardt-narayanan for a proof of independence versus separation.]
 More broadly, how we think about fairness varies across scenarios, but given a specific problem, we can probably articulate why we think a particular distribution or outcome is fair.^[Note, this refers to one outcome, not 20 different fairness outcomes.]

 A lot of what is discussed in the machine learning literature touches on fairness (or rather equivalence in certain outcomes) between groups, yet this narrowly constricts fairness to the notion of equality.
 Of course, we should think about fairness in the context of prejudiced groups, but we should also ask whether it is fair to an individual.
 Adding constraints in models might lead to worse outcomes for other individuals.
 If the decision making processs has serious consequences e.g. a fraud model, it is hard to think that we are truly fair by forcing models to obtain an equal number of fraud cases across certain demographic attributes.